ishanasahota/rnd_chemical_inventory_final/README.md

 There are five primary scripts in this repository: take_inventory.py

-&emsp: Used to scan barcodes and update the InventoryData sheet in the Excel file.
+&emsp:Used to scan barcodes and update the InventoryData sheet in the Excel file.

 ->Prompts you for chemical details if the barcode is new, or usage amount if it's already in the system.